chaoabunga/Cryptocurrency-faucet-script/README.md

 - Displays Total promo payouts
 - A section for rotating banners
-- Sample config file for Chainconi and Social Send.
+- Sample config file for Chaincoin and Social Send.

 ============================
 * A big THANK YOU goes to a friend who provided the script and requested to not be named.